samuelbalogh/aws-cert-dva-c01/README.md

 ### Best practices

 Amazon S3 automatically scales to high request rates.
 For example, your application can achieve at least 3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per prefix in a bucket.
 There are no limits to the number of prefixes in a bucket.

+### Consistency

+Amazon S3 provides read-after-write consistency for PUTS of new objects in your S3 bucket in all Regions with one caveat.
+The caveat is that if you make a HEAD or GET request to the key name (to find if the object exists) before creating the object, Amazon S3 provides eventual consistency for read-after-write.

+Amazon S3 offers eventual consistency for overwrite PUTS and DELETES in all Regions.

+Updates to a single key are atomic.
+For example, if you PUT to an existing key, a subsequent read might return the old data or the updated data, but it never returns corrupted or partial data.

+Amazon S3 achieves high availability by replicating data across multiple servers within AWS data centers.
+If a PUT request is successful, your data is safely stored.
+However, information about the changes must replicate across Amazon S3, which can take some time, and so you might observe the following behaviors:

+- A process writes a new object to Amazon S3 and immediately lists keys within its bucket.
+Until the change is fully propagated, the object might not appear in the list.
+- A process replaces an existing object and immediately tries to read it.
+Until the change is fully propagated, Amazon S3 might return the previous data.
+- A process deletes an existing object and immediately tries to read it.
+Until the deletion is fully propagated, Amazon S3 might return the deleted data.
+- A process deletes an existing object and immediately lists keys within its bucket.
+Until the deletion is fully propagated, Amazon S3 might list the deleted object.

 ### Requiring HTTPS for Communication Between CloudFront and Your Amazon S3 Origin